jordan-bott/RainyDay/docs/theme-switcher.md

 2. Create a `theme-provider.tsx` file in your `providers` directory

 3. Copy and paste the following file into your `theme-provider.tsx` file.
-This creates your `<ThemeProvider>` component using `next-themes` `NextThemeProvider` and ensures that content isn't rendered until after the first client-side mount.
+This creates your modified `<ThemeProvider>` component using [`next-themes`](https://github.com/pacocoursey/next-themes) `<ThemeProvider>` and ensures that content isn't rendered until after the first client-side mount.
 This prevents a hydration error.

    ```typescript
    // providers/theme-provider.tsx